Wkasel/shipbob-weight-audit/README.md

 # Shipbob Weight Audit :balance_scale:

 > A tool to keep them "honest". :face_with_symbols_over_mouth:

-> I wrote this tool because I experienced (major) discrepancies in my own shipping weights. > For example, items that according to their own system weigh 9oz were shipped as 3lbs, a 5x > markup! :money_with_wings:
+I wrote this tool because I experienced (major) discrepancies in my own shipping weights. > For example, items that according to their own system weigh 9oz were shipped as 3lbs, a 5x > markup! :money_with_wings:

-I'm making this tool so you can very easily try this on your own using just your PAT (Personal Access Token).
-Let's unveil the overcharges and save some hard-earned money! :dollar:

-I'm making this tool so you can very easily try this on your own using just your PAT (Personal Access Token).
+You can very easily try this on your own using just your PAT (Personal Access Token).

 ## Getting Started :rocket: